In the post Thinking About Supplements – 2012 Edition, I said this about protein powder.

-Cholesterol – Anthony Colpo recently wrote Research Update: Eating More Cholesterol Makes Muscles Stronger (FEB 2017: link now under pay wall), which covers a recent study.
-After an explanation on how cholesterol is a critical nutrient involved with neurological function, he summarizes with this sentence:
+Cholesterol – Anthony Colpo recently wrote Research Update: Eating More Cholesterol Makes Muscles Stronger (FEB 2017: link now under paywall), which covers a recent study.
+After an explanation of how cholesterol is a critical nutrient involved with neurological function, he summarizes with this sentence:

 Intense resistance exercise causes muscle damage which must be repaired if improvements in strength and performance are to be realized…and cholesterol is intimately involved in this repair process.